ostracod/wheatsystem-c/README.md

 #include "./headers.h"
 ```

-The `./fake.js` script will use the `constants` map to substitute constant invocations in the following contexts:
+The `./fake.js` script exposes all values in the `constants` map as macros to source code files.
+These values may also be used in the following `./platformDefinitions.json` fields:

 * `compiler.flags`
 * `linker.flags`
 * `commandsAfterBuild`

-To invoke a constant, write a dollar sign followed by the constant name in parentheses.
+To invoke a constant in `./platformDefinitions.json`, write a dollar sign followed by the constant name in parentheses.
 For example: `$(MY_CONSTANT)`

-After `./fake.js` finishes building, the WheatSystem executable will have the path `./build/(executable name)`.
+After `./fake.js` finishes building, the WheatSystem executable will have the path `./build/(executableName)`.
 The build directory and exectable path are available as the constants `BUILD_DIR` and `EXECUTABLE_PATH` respectively.

 ## Documentation